StreamMeDev/partner-example-app/README.md

 $ cd partner-example-app
 ```

 To get started you will need StreamMe Partner credentials, these should have been provided to you from your contact at StreamMe.
-Open up `config.js` and add the `clientSlug`, `clientId` and `clientSecret` to the approprite fields.
+Open up `config.js` and add the `clientSlug`, `clientId` and `clientSecret` to the approprite fields in `config.js`.
 Now you can start the app:

 ```
 $ npm install && npm start